marcel-dempers/Ark-docker/README.md

 featureGates:
   NodeSwap: true
 memorySwap:
-  swapBehavior: LimitedSwap
+  swapBehavior: UnlimitedSwap
 ```

-Then setup SWAP on the node
+Then setup SWAP on your Kubernetes node or Virtual Machine

 ```
 ####################################################